soora-jp/php-knnc/README.md

-# Japanese-Kanji Numerals string and Numeric Converter (KNNC)
+# Japanese-Kanji Numeral string and Numeric Converter (KNNC)

 ## Introduction

-This is a PHP library to convert Japanese-Kanji Numerals string and numeric (int or float) each other.
+This is a PHP library for converting between Japanese-Kanji numeral string and numeric (int or float).

 ## Requirement

 PHP 5.4 or later

-(Confirmed PHP document, but the operation check has not been done, so the version may be raised.)

 ## Installation